michcasehsu/Statistical-Genetics/README.md

 Objectives:

-1) analyze the data to determine whether your samples replicate the results of the given research study for association between the 16 SNPs (including APOE-e4) and the amyloid deposition measured.
+1) analyze the data to determine whether my study samples can replicate the results of the given research study for association between the 16 SNPs (including APOE-e4) and the amyloid deposition measured.

 2) determine if the rare variants in the gene are significantly associated with the outcome in my sample.